Bobath Concept

-What is Bobath Concept?
+What is the Bobath Concept?

 The Bobath Concept is the most widely used approach in neurorehabilitation for the assessment and treatment of adults and children with damage to the brain or spinal cord.
 It involves skilled clinical reasoning and problem solving on an individual basis to create a ‘bespoke’ treatment plan.